BetterDiscordTerminal/BetterDiscordTerminal/README.md

 This tool is not affiliated with Discord Inc. or BetterDiscord.
 Use at your own risk.
 Modifying Discord may violate their Terms of Service.

+## Why this project was created

+I wanted to make a TUI application using go and I wanted an installer that wasn't resource intensive.

 Made with ❤️ by [nmn](https://pand.dev)